coreos/docs/running-coreos/cloud-providers/rackspace/index.md

       <div class="channel-info">
         <p>The Stable channel should be used by production clusters.
 Versions of CoreOS are battle-tested within the Beta and Alpha channels before being promoted.
         {% if site.data.stable-channel.rackspace-version != site.data.stable-channel.rackspace-onmetal-version %}
-          Current version for Cloud Servers is CoreOS {{site.data.stable-channel.rackspace-version}} and the current version for On Metal servers is {{site.data.stable-channel.rackspace-onmetal-version}}.
+          Current version for Cloud Servers is CoreOS {{site.data.stable-channel.rackspace-version}} and the current version for OnMetal servers is {{site.data.stable-channel.rackspace-onmetal-version}}.
         {% elsif site.data.stable-channel.rackspace-version == site.data.stable-channel.rackspace-onmetal-version %}
           Current version is CoreOS {{site.data.stable-channel.rackspace-version}}.
         {% endif %}